includeamin/COVID-19/README.md

 - Simple API for upload new images and gathering new datasets. data immediately predict by the system and validate by the user for the cleaner dataset.

 ## API
-for gathering more images and make  dataset better, I create e simple API for upload you X-RAY image of Chest.
+for gathering more images and make the dataset better, I create e simple API for upload the X-RAY image of Chest.
+The image will validate after upload and the server return label of the image.
+Label my be incorrect. (because of the low count of images in the dataset)
 ![](docs.png)